Mojavesoft-Group/MiniGuinea/README.md

 - Does not require manual user intervention
 - Avoids interfering with the user experience as much as possible

-MiniGuinea is not commercialized and does not have an "acceptable ads" policy.

 # Basic ideas behind MiniGuinea
 The idea that fuels MiniGuinea is very simple.
 If most people use an adblocker, then there will be little financial incentive for advertising platforms to continue operating.
 Unfortunately, most of the easy-to-use adblockers participate in conflicts of interest or do not work well in Manifest v3.
 MiniGuinea solves this issue.
 It works on most modern Chromium browsers (Chrome, Edge, etc.) and requires zero configuration after being installed.